 - Higher reliability, more resistance against contamination, higher operating temperature.

 - All of the above – or maybe even more of them – but without increasing the price!

 PreciMod and PreciSen are state of the art solutions which can help in the above challenges.
-Below can be seen PreciMod and PreciSen most important characteristics in relation of world wide competitors's features.
+Below can be seen the most important characteristics of PreciMod and PreciSen in relation to worldwide competitors' features.

 3 Compensation of static and dynamic tolerances refers to a built-in “intelligence” of the sensor, which can detect, measure and compensate static and dynamic tolerances.
 For example: the sensor can measure the deformation of the axis (shaft) of a motor due to varying load or thermal expansion and it can compensate the effects on the measurement.
 As a result, the sensor provides exact measurement of the angular position despite the deformation.

 Static tolerances: all assembly tolerances, which remain constant after assembly.
 Dynamic tolerances: dynamic changes in the position, or deformation of the sensor, encoder housing, motor axis, etc. after the assembly, during operation, due to mechanical and thermal effects.

 4 Error Detection: Detection of the error in the position measurement.
 E.g. if the absolute position code is read incorrectly, the error detection mechanism gives a warning.
 For example: redundant code is used and invalid or non-existing code indicates an error in the reading.
 E.g. when 90% of the redundant code is invalid, and only the 10% of the possible codes are valid, there is ~90% chance that a random reading error will result in an invalid code, and therefore it will indicate a reading error.